felipezarco/responser/README.md

 })
 app.listen(3000, () => console.log('Server running on port 3000'))
 ```
-Example response if planetName is not given on POST body.
+Example response if planetName is not given on a POST request body.
 ```
 HTTP/1.1 400 BAD REQUEST
 X-Powered-By: Express